komalsrathi/rnaseq-batch-correction/analyses/interaction-plot/README.md

 * Gene Disease file: tab separated values file with a list of genes and count of samples with mutations in each gene.
 * Co-occurrence file: tab separated values file with a list of gene pairs and the co-occurrence score of each pair.
 * Co-occurrence plot: plot showing the pairwise co-occurrence of every mutated gene
-* Correlation plot: Co-occurrence plot: plot showing the pairwise co-occurrence of every mutated gene.
+* Sorted plot: plot showing the pairwise co-occurrence of every mutated gene.
+This plot organizes and displays the data in a clearer manner.
 This may replace the co-occurrence plot in future updates.
 * Gene disease plot: a bar plot depicted the mutated genes and the number of samples with mutations in each gene.
 * Combined plot: both plots combined into a single figure.